ankur-98/Multi-domain-Knowledge-Distillation/README.md

 * Knowledge distillation annealing.

 A few basic suggested methods not implemented due to hardware limitations and tuning time required:
+* Adding batchnormalization to the fully connected layers before ReLU activation.
 * Changing Adam optimizer to AdamW.
 * Using cyclic learning rate schedulers for super convergence.